 'Negative' pressure system means that the air pressure inside the enclosure is negative to the outside (ambient/lab/room) area which leads to a net airflow into the enclosure.
 The air is 'sucked' through the enclosure either through the use of a Flow Sciences fan or by connection directly to a house exhaust system.
-Enclosure types that fall into this category include the ETA vented balance enclosures, EHA/P/G hybrid style enclosures, ECP/G combination units and EGP/G glove box workstation series.
+Enclosure types that fall into this category include the ETA vented balance enclosures, EHA/P/G hybrid style enclosures, ECP/G combination units, EGP/G glove box workstation, and FAF chemical fume hood series.